-A new variant of this issue has recently emerged where Outlook freezes when you press the Signatures… button.
+A variant of this issue is where Outlook freezes when you press the Signatures… button.

-The reason for this is that new computers come often pre-installed with the “Microsoft Office Desktop Apps” application which is incompatible with Office 365 Version 1801 and earlier.
+At one time, new computers often came pre-installed with the “Microsoft Office Desktop Apps” application which is incompatible with Microsoft 365 Version 1801 and earlier.

 For more info, also see: Outlook freezes clicking the Signature button

 If you are not affected by this Microsoft 365 bug, then, in most cases, the issue is caused by a Registry entry pointing to the wrong location of Outlook.exe.

 The keys involved may look a bit scary and complex at first but the solution itself isn’t that hard to implement.
 The keys also look very similar so make sure you select the correct ones.
 Best is to double check whether you have the correct one by looking at the Address Bar at the top of the Registry editor.
 In older versions of Windows, this is shown in the Status Bar at the bottom of the Registry Editor.

 Locate the following key for your version of Office and Windows in the Registry: